clstrfsck/Freemacs/README.md

 ## Requirements

-This is pretty much a wild guess, as I've only really compiled it on three machines (laptop with Windows 7/MSVS 2008, laptop with MacOS X 10.5 and Debian Linux).
+There is some guesswork involved here, as I've only really compiled it on three machines:

 * ncurses (Windows folks can use the included PDCurses)
 * boost regex (Included)